Edward H. McNamara

 McNamara was mentor to many leading Democrats, including Gov. Jennifer Granholm, who was Wayne County corporation Counsel under McNamara, prior to becoming Michigan Attorney General and later being elected as Michigan Governor.
 McNamara also played a key role helping the election campaign of Kwame Kilpatrick for mayor of Detroit in 2001, whose father, Bernard Kilpatrick, was McNamara's Chief of Staff while county executive.

+He is probably best known for overseeing the $1.6 billion expansion of Detroit Metropolitan Wayne County Airport.
+The expansion included two new runways and the new Edward H. McNamara Terminal, which was named in his honor.

 McNamara died on February 19, 2006.